Rosville Living Trust Lawyer

 Family conflict is never easy.
 When those conflicts rise to the level of litigation, as they sometimes do in estate and trust matters, raw emotions, hurtful allegations, and complicated financial and legal issues can have long-term consequences.

-At Yee Law Group, PC, we understand the sensitive nature of these disputes, and we understand the law.
+At Yee Law Group Inc., we understand the sensitive nature of these disputes, and we understand the law.
 Whether your conflict involves a trust, charitable gift, last will and testament, or accounting dispute, we will handle your case with respect, compassion, and exceptional skill.
-Yee Law Group, PC founder Kent Meyer has experience in every aspect of trust and estate matters, understands the fiduciary obligations that trustees and administrators have, and can recognize when those obligations have not been met.
+Yee Law Group Inc. founder Kent Meyer has experience in every aspect of trust and estate matters, understands the fiduciary obligations that trustees and administrators have, and can recognize when those obligations have not been met.
 We help fiduciaries, beneficiaries, and corporate trustees navigate the complex issues that arise in estate and trust litigation.

 Claims of Trustee Malfeasance and Misconduct